Senior Leadership Team

 Outside of work, Melanie spends her time with her family camping in the summer and at the hockey rink in the winter.

-Aileen Najduch – Executive Director, Community and Student Services
+Aileen Najduch – Executive Director, Student Services and Global Partnerships

 Aileen Najduch H.B.O.R., B.Sc., B.A., B.Ed., M.Ed. spent the early part of her career teaching in remote communities in Nunavut, Northwest Territories and later in northern Manitoba.
 These experiences provide her with a deep understanding into the role education plays in the success of Indigenous youth.